Azure/simdem/demo_scripts/test/README.md

 validates whether the file exists and, if it doesn't it will execute and create it.

+Each [prerequisite](./prerequisites/README.md) will only be run once, so even though this partucular prereq appears twice it will only execute once.
+This is important when building multi-part tutorials/ demos where a prereq may be included in more than one part.

 ## Validate prerequisite ran

 The prerequisite script should have run and created a `prereq_ran`